About the Artist

 I can’t say, with any great accuracy, when I started in the fibre arts.
 Perhaps it was always there, in my peripheral, popping up in the spool knitting club in elementary school, or sewing class in middle school.
 There are photos of seven-year-old me, sitting on the couch in my Sunday best (a dress sewn by my Oma), working away on a long snake of spool knitting.
 And I can remember finger knitting with my sister for hours, although I couldn’t tell you who taught us.

 And I’ve been creating with yarn ever since!
 I went through the progression of learning to read a pattern, picking up Tunisian crochet, recalling long-lost knitting skills from my husband's granny, and - most recently - delving into the world of hand-dyeing yarn.
-I have met so many fibre friends and learned much more about the art through the Instagram community.
+I have met so many fibre friends and have learned so much more about the art through the Instagram community.